nicolashahn/set-solver/README.md

 * `classify_card.py` - Given a card image, outputs the best guess of what card it is.
 * `classify_card_accuracy.py` - Rate how well `classify_card.py` does against a directory of labeled card files.
 * `common.py` - Common constants or functions shared between scripts.
-* `cv2_diff.py` - The same functionality as [diffimg](https://github.com/nicolashahn/diffimg), but implemented using `cv2` instead of `PIL`.
-Gives different ratios and I still need to investigate why.
-Also runs much slower.
-Not used in the pipeline as of now.
 * `process_card.py` - Process a card image so that it's more easily classified by `classify_card.py`.
 * `extract_shapes.py` - Cut out one to three shapes from a card image.
 * `label_all_cards.py` - Single use script to easily generate labeled cards.